‘Truth and Masculinity: In Conversation with Iggy LDN’

 A recent trend in areas of wellness within the western world has brought forth a greater recognition and implementation of such holistic approaches, recognizing ancient traditional practices such as the Chinese energy altering approaches to pain and illness of cupping and acupuncture, and Japanese shiatsu, and reiki, as well as ancient Hindu traditions of yoga—and accompanying many of these practices are assorted herbal preparations which can be applied to a range of issues that have long seen primarily western medicinal intervention.

-Many of us are able to claim familiarity with the 21st century plagues of anxieties and food intolerances that seem to result from our post analogical, and mass stimulated environment.
+Many of us are able to claim familiarity with the 21st century multitude of anxieties and food intolerances that seem to result from our post analogical, and mass stimulated environment.
 Increased implementation of these practices within western countries postulates a more conscious mindset towards treatment of illnesses of both the mind and the body.

 Certainly, a natural response to the fairly latter-day concept could be please, not another hippy dippy millennial fad.
 But in its progressive dedication to sustainability and the reinterpretation of the herbalist ideal, The Alchemists Kitchen, along with many doctors and independent enthusiasts are offering a modern approach to holistic health while simultaneously taking steps to combat prominent problems within our environment, and doing so in a thoughtfully, easily digestible, and refreshing manner.